santaci/epiSelect/README.md

 - Bottleneck induced by the epidemic
 - Viability of those who are homozygous for the advantageous allele (i.e. selected variant)
 - The starting frequency of the variant under selection The selection-driven simulations used in our manuscript can be found in the `inputs/` folder of each respective epidemic.
-Note t
+Note that each mode of inheritance (mode of selection) is a separate SLiM script.

 Input III.
 Save generations of interest